 Demonstrate decorating techniques; you will need at least 5 different techniques.
 Cake cannot be bigger than 20x20 inches and has to be at least two tiers, but no more than three tiers.
-A recipe card is required for the frosting and cake.
 Examples of techniques are: drop flowers, string work, writing, stems, borders, spatula icing, piping, fondant work, hand painting, gum pasta, sugar work, airbrushing, etc.